Germany national under-16 football team

 Germany national under-16 football team is the official representative of Germany in European competitions in its category and is managed by the German football Association.

 It plays European championship in his class and friendly matches and played games until 2014.

 Players

-Current Squads
+Current squad

+The following players were named in the squad for the friendly matches against France on 25 and 28 May 2023.

+Caps and goals correct as of 25 May 2023, after the match against France.